backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 ### The Auth Plugin

-A basic installation of the auth plugin will look as follows.
+A basic installation of the auth plugin with a microsoft provider will look as follows.

 ```ts title="packages/backend/src/index.ts"
 const backend = createBackend();